apache/tvm/docs/how_to/deploy_android.md

   * Build a model for android target
   * TVM run on Android using Java API
-  * TVM run on Android using Native API

 As an example here is a reference block diagram.